Batene/WordNetSynsetDistance/README.md

 3) tomee plus 7

+To add the server:
+Choose New -> Others -> Server -> Server -> Next -> Apache -> Tomcat v8.5 -> Next -> Browse (Tomcat installation directory) -> choose the installation directory of tomee plus 7 -> Next -> Select and then Add the Project -> Finish

 4) topk-pfn and a jar which is created when running mvn install of it:
 Note: the mvn install does not work properly with the current version of topk-pfn, so you need this work-around: